mohitbagra/vsts-extensions/README.md

 2. Decide which extension do you want.
 Lets say you want "Checklist" extension.
 3. Go to "src" folder and delete all folders except "Checklist" and "Library".
 "Library" holds a set of common components/utilities that every extension of mine uses, so you need this folder.
 4. In Apps.js file, remove everything except "Checklist"
 5. In tsconfig file, edit "paths" property.
-Remove all except "Checklist" and "Library".
+Remove all except "Checklist", "Library", "VSSUI", and "OfficeFabric".
 6. In webpack.config.js file, edit "alias".
-Remove all except "Checklist" and "Library".
+Remove all except "Checklist", "Library", "VSSUI", and "OfficeFabric".

 And you are all set.
 Run "npm run package" to build and package your extension and "npm start" to start a local dev server